NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 ## What is LAPAI?
 Local Agent Personal Artificial Artificial Intelligence, a project based fondation from Lemonade Server, that work as script to give AI Feature that can have memorial and learning ability.
 Go check their website to learn more! ```https://lemonade-server.ai```

+Local Agent LA-PAI is an experimental personal AI that reflects on its own conversations using self-questioning and dual-mode learning—entirely on your device.
+And this project is can run entirely offline that work in your own device.
 ## Instalation
 1. you need install [LemonadeServer](https://lemonade-server.ai/docs/server/) and download the model at least 2 [model](https://lemonade-server.ai/docs/server/server_models/) to run this project.